Navigating Campus Construction: College O&M

 Shortly before my second year of college, I received a few orientation and mobility lessons for learning how to navigate with low vision and a blindness cane.
 These lessons were helpful for learning general travel skills, but I noticed they didn’t get into specifics about navigating college campuses or using university resources available for students with vision loss.
 One lesson that would have been really helpful is how to navigate campus construction, so I’ve created the College O&M series to share my most-used tips and strategies for learning about this topic and others.
 Here are my tips for dealing with campus construction and sidewalk closures, and how I navigate campus as a student with low vision who uses a blindness cane.

 If I’m going to be navigating a particularly bumpy area, I prefer to use my large ball tip blindness cane whenever possible.
 The ball tip cane provides lots of feedback for me, and I can use the tip for long periods of time without it wearing down too quickly with the constant contact method.
 This is especially important when it comes to construction, as I once had to replace a marshmallow tip on my cane after less than a month due to extremely rough terrain on campus, though that was a one-off instance.
+Some of my friends prefer smaller cane tips that are more sensitive, but I find it easier to use rolling tips.

 Related links